bcronje/docs/docs/support/troubleshooting.md

     DNS Servers . . . . . . . . . . . : 100.117.177.98
     ```

-2. Check both connected host can ping their own Enclave `Local address`.
+2. Check both connected peers can each ping their own Enclave IP address listed in `enclave status` as the `Local address:`.

+3. Check that the `Peer state` of the peer you're trying to reach is showing as `Up` in the `enclave status` output.

-3. Check pings target the `Virtual address` of peer whose state is `Up`, not the `Local address`.
+4. When trying to ping another peer connected via Enclave, check that your ping requests are targeting the `Virtual address` of the destination peer and not the `Local address`.

-4. Check the routing table is configured correctly.
+6. Check the routing table on each peer is configured correctly.

     The routing table is configured automatically by Enclave so unlikely to be the source of a problem unless there are other conflicting routes already in place.
 Check for duplicate entries or conflicting routes in your routing table, or other network interfaces also using the `100.64.0.0/64` subnet.